BruceChanJianLe/CardContourIdentifier/README.md

-This file describe how the algorithm works and how to use it.
+# This file describe how the algorithm works and how to use it.

-Currently, I am working on Phase1, which is more on basic scenario for credit card detection.
+Phase 1 has been completed.
+Please check the folder Phase 1 for the detail.

+Phase 2 will begin soon.